Salt Lake City Streetcars

 Streetcar Conspiracy Links

-- Cliff Slater wrote a summary called "General Motors and the Demise of Streetcars", which blames the market, not a GM conspiracy, for the demise of streetcars (version 1; PDF) (version 2; PDF)
+Cliff Slater's "General Motors and the Demise of Streetcars", which blames the market, not a GM conspiracy, for the demise of streetcars; from Transportation Quarterly, Summer 1997 (PDF; 22 pages)

 Notes from Utah Power & Light archives Box 5755 (From UP&L file dated September 18, 1914; research completed on March 5, 1982)